martinlynge/bit-docs/content/docs/ext-developing-extensions.md

 ## Debugging an extension

-In order to debug your extension code, set the extension's [options.file](/docs/ext-concepts.html#options)'s value to the path of the file you're working on.
+In order to debug your extension code, set the extension's options.file value to the path of the file you're working on.